 Iodine deficiency is surprisingly common in Australia so it is good to see that all brands other than Thompsons include this important mineral.
 Caruso’s, Aldi, Cenovis and Centrum supply the full daily RDI of 150mcg while Blackmores, Swisse and Nature’s Own have a smaller 50mcg.
 If you’re eating bread in Australia you’ll find it’s usually fortified with iodine.
 Otherwise seafood, dairy and eggs can help.
 Note that sea salt on its own is not a good source of iodine.

 Iron deficiency is less common in men than in women, nevertheless it’s important to have enough iron to ensure you can produce enough healthy red blood cells.
 Carnivores will generally find their iron intake sufficient through meat which is more bio-available and easily absorbed.
 Vegetarians should ensure that they take sufficient vitamin C to assist with iron absorption.
 For men the Australian RDI of iron is 8mg a day.
 Nature’s Own, Cenovis and Centrum all contribute 60% or more of this amount.
 Swisse delivers about 40% while Thompsons and Blackmores do not have any iron included at all.

 Magnesium plays an incredibly important role in the human body.
 Green vegetables, beans, nuts, legumes and seafood are all good sources, but magnesium absorption can be affected by too much fibre as well as too much zinc.
 Given most diets readily provide access to sufficient magnesium it is perhaps unsurprising that none of the multivitamins covered include more than 20% of the 420mg RDI for Australian men.
 Swisse has the highest concentration at 105mg, followed by Centrum and Nature’s Own have the most at around 80mg, Microgenics, Swisse and Cenovis all have around 50mg, with Thompsons the least at just 10mg.
 Given the importance of magnesium this particular mineral should be front and centre.

 Manganese is important for bone building as well as being an important anti-oxidant.
 With a 6mg dose, Centrum is the only brand that exceeds the Australian RDI of 5mg.
-The other brands vary between 2mg for Blackmores and Nature’s Own down to 1mg for Swisse and Cenovis.
+The other brands vary between 2mg for Blackmores and Nature’s Own down to 1mg for Swisse, Microgenics and Cenovis.
 Thomsons has 0.7mg.